Greeting: Voicemail greetings

-Voicemail greetings are pre-recorded messages that are automatically played to callers when the voicemail system answers the call.
-Some voicemail systems allow for different greetings to be played to different callers.
+Voicemail greetings are pre-recorded messages that are automatically played to callers when the answering machine or voicemail system answers the call.
+Some systems allow for different greetings to be played to different callers.

+Musical greetings

+In rural Burundi, familiar women greet each other in a complex interlocking vocal rhythm called akazehe, regardless of the meeting's contextual occasion or time.